rfwarn/TradingView-Alpaca-Bridge/README.md

-# TradingView-Alpaca-alerts
+# TradingView-Alpaca-Bridge

 A python program that receives alerts from TradingView (indicators and strategies) and creates buy/sell orders on Alpaca with real and paper accounts.
+This allows for fully automated trading strategy testing and analysis.

 **Operation:**